 J. Scott Niezgoda, Ph.D.

 Dr. Niezgoda joined the chemistry department at St. Joe's, his alma mater, as an Assistant Professor in the fall of 2017.
-He earned his Ph.D. in Dr. Sandra Rosenthal's lab at Vanderbilt University, where he studied the photophysics and surface chemistry of tiny crystals called "quantum dots" for application largely in solar cell technology.
-While at Vanderbilt, Dr. Niezgoda was active in community outreach to local public highschools in an effort to make college a distinct possiblity for underserved youth and to preach the gospel of alternative energies.
-He has begun to share the carrying of this torch at SJU, with similar outrach efforts in the making for Philadelphia schools.
+He earned his Ph.D. in Dr. Sandra Rosenthal's lab at Vanderbilt University, where he studied the photophysics and surface chemistry of tiny crystals called "quantum dots" for application in solar cell technology.
+While at Vanderbilt, Dr. Niezgoda was active in community outreach to local public highschools in an effort to make college a distinct possiblity for underserved youth and to spread knowledge alternative energies.
+Recently, he has begun to take part in similar outreach efforts at SJU with local Philadelphia public schools and community.
 After graduate school, Dr. Niezgoda spent 2 years as a Postdoctoral Research Fellow in Dr. Joshua Choi's lab at the University of Virginia's Department of Chemical Engineering.
-Here, he focused on the relatively new and extremely promising class of materials called "perovskites", for applications in new types of solar panels.
-Specifically, Dr. Niezgoda was funded through a NASA grant that aimed to developed lightwieght, flexible, and high temperature-stable solar panels for use in space exploration.
+Here, he focused on the relatively new and extremely promising class of materials called "perovskites" in a project that was funded through a NASA grant geared to developed lightwieght, flexible, and high temperature-stable solar panels for use in space exploration.

 - Postdoctoral Research Fellow, University of Virginia, 2016